troyswanson/troyswanson.github.io/_posts/2013-09-30-github-as-a-cms.md

 * An account in the Drupal system
 * Admin rights to the section they want to edit

-For most project managers, even giving access to the back-end user creation page is locked down.
-Accounts are manually created and admin rights are divvyed up for stakeholders and content reviewers.
+For most large scale sites, the back-end user creation page is locked down.
+Accounts are manually created and admin rights are divvied up for stakeholders and content reviewers.
+A regular person inside the company can't even see how the content is set up, let alone propose a change to it.

 ## Power to the people

-I believe that a support person who answers a phone call from customer who is confused about something on the site or a salesperson who has an idea on how to improve a page should have just as much power to propose a change to the content as a copy writer or a marketing manager.
+I believe that a support person who answers a phone call from customer who is confused about something they read on the site or a salesperson who has an idea on how to improve some messaging should have just as much power to propose a change to the content as a copy writer or a marketing manager.
 And it should be simple.

-If the entire site - including and especially the content - lives in a single repository on GitHub, the process for anyone to make a change is ridiculously easy, and all they need is a GitHub account.
+If the entire site - including and especially the content - lives in a single repository on GitHub, the process for anyone within the company to make a change is ridiculously easy, and all they need is a GitHub account.

 Empowering anyone and everyone in the organization to propose changes to something as important as the public facing website displays a tremendous amount of transparency and openness.
 It also forces the project maintainers to keep everything as clean as possible to make it easier for people to make changes.